-All international ATCs who are registering and delivering STA regulated qualifications are subject to external quality assurance monitoring activity on the first three courses.
-The assigned EQA will carry out external quality assurance monitoring activities remotely and may arrange a face to face visit, the type of monitoring activity will be dependent upon the centre’s risk rating, location and the number of registered courses.
+All international ATCs who are registering and delivering Safety Training Awards regulated qualifications are subject to external quality assurance monitoring activities, initially on the first three courses or until Safety Training Awards is satisfied that the requirements are continually met.
+The assigned EQA will carry out external quality assurance monitoring activities remotely and may arrange a face-to-face visit, the type of monitoring activity will be dependent upon the centres risk rating, location and the number of registered courses.

 - For the learner to gain knowledge of skills in, and understanding of that language, or